 The Legal Studies minor requires at least five courses, one course from each of the five categories listed below.
 No more than three of these courses may be in a single department.
-Courses applied to the Legal Studies minor may not also be applied to the student’s major.
+Courses applied to the Legal Studies minor may not also be applied to a student’s major.
 One course credit earned off campus may be used to meet a requirement for this minor.

 1. Case Law

-2. Law and Social Science
+2. Law & Social Science

 3. Legal Theory